-Over time, every enterprise reaches a point when some or all of their IT assets become obsolete; either their existing hardware no longer functions properly, or it must be replaced with newer equipment for improved functionality and capacity.
-Most foresighted business managers understand that holding onto out-of-date technology can be a recipe for failure as industry competitors become more nimble and flexible, armed with real-time, fact-based data and communications.
+Over time, every enterprise reaches a point when some or all of their IT assets become obsolete; either their existing hardware or products no longer functions properly, or it must be replaced with newer equipment for improved functionality and capacity.
+Most foresighted business managers and top-tiered employees understand that holding onto out-of-date technology can be a recipe for failure as industry competitors become more nimble and flexible, armed with real-time, fact-based data and communications, and plausible visions and innovations for the future.

 So, what do you do with your old IT equipment?
-The IT Asset Disposition (ITAD) industry has grown significantly in recent years as new equipment capabilities continue to grow.
+The IT Asset Disposition (ITAD) industry has grown significantly in recent years as new equipment capabilities and capacities continue to increase.

 Factors that contribute to the ITAD industry’s growth include the: